How to Support Your Student

 The following outlines the stages of adjustment that characterize culture shock and suggests how friends and parents can offer support.
 For more information on culture shock and what to expect, go to the resources section on our website.

-Honeymoon Period: Your student arrives overseas with great expectations and a positive mind-set.
-If anything, their expectations are too high and attitudes toward the host country and their upcoming experiences are unrealistic.
+Honeymoon Period: Your student arrives at their destination with great expectations and a positive mind-set.
+If anything, their expectations are too high and attitudes toward the host location/country and their upcoming experiences are unrealistic.
 Anything new is exciting at this stage but they mostly notice similarities between cultures.
 This state of 'euphoria' may last from a week or two to a month, but the letdown is inevitable.

 How to help: Listen and remember these stories for future reference.
 Asking specific questions can make the experience come alive for you as well.